-Quarter 4, 2022--2023 Corporate Risk Register
+Quarter 1, 2023-2024 Corporate Risk Register

-REF RISK TITLE & DESCRIPTION RISK CAUSE RISK IMPACT RISK CATEGORY Strategic Resource Operational Ris (S b sk R See t Delow rent Rating table w for nce) g CONTROLS IN PLACE TO MITIGATE THE RISK m (isk Ra afte itigat See ta below juidan r ions able for FURTHER ACTION REQUIRED SUMMARY OF CHANGE SINCE LAST DESCRIPTION Financial Knowledge management Compliance, Partnership LIKELIHOOD IMPACT RISK RATING LIKELIHOOD IMPACT RISK RATING REQUIRED QUARTER RISK OWNER CR1 Universal Credit (UC) Ongoing changes to the welfare system and Universal Credit impact on resources in Benefits and Customer Services.
+REF RISK TITLE & RISK CAUSE RISK IMPACT RISK CATEGORY Strategic Resource Operational Ris (S b Curre sk Ra See ta selow uidan ating able [,] for Risk Rating after mitigations (See table below for guidance) SUMMARY OF CHANGE DESCRIPTION Financial Knowledge management Compliance, Partnership LIKELIHOOD IMPACT RISK RATING REQUIRED REQUIRED SINCE LAST QUARTER RISK OWNER CR1 Universal Credit (UC) Ongoing changes to the welfare system and Universal Credit impact on resources in Benefits and Customer Services.
 Resources allocated to the team are not in line with workload demands.
-Financial and Resource 4 1 4 • • • The Local Council Tax Reduction Scheme has been redesigned to improve the customer experience and make it easier/more efficient to administer.
+Financial and Resource 4 1 4 The Local Council Tax Reduction Scheme has been redesigned to improve the customer experience and make it easier/more efficient to administer.
 The new scheme was adopted by the Council in February 2022 and is now in place for 2022-2023.
 A service review will ensure the team is flexible and can adapt to changes in workload in future years.
 Following a major system upgrade, improved document management functions, the introduction of a linked CRM system and automation are being explored to increase productivity within the team and improve interaction with customers.
-Recruitment for the new Technical and Training Officer position will begin in January, followed by a Customer Service Advisor post.
-We expect both positions to be filled by March.
-2 1 2 Continually monitor the workload and resources allocated to the team.
-Customer Service Advisor position has now been filled.
-New recruit due to start early April 2023 to add further resilience to the team Head of Customer Services CR2 Fraudulent activities The possibility of fraud being undetected.
+The Customer Service Advisor post has been recruited and is due to join the team in August.
+DWP UC migration notices will begin to be issued to tax credit (CTC/WTC) only claimants in South Derbyshire from August 2023.
+The mitigating action for recruitment has been updated to confirm the Customer Service Advisor post has been recruited.
+An additional action has been added for DWP UC migration notices.
+Head of Customer Services CR2 Fraudulent activities The possibility of fraud being undetected.
 National studies show fraud leads to a significant loss of resources within the Public Sector as a whole.
-Financial and Reputational 4 3 12 2 • The Council has a Shared Service Arrangement with Derby City Council which supports the delivery of the Council's Anti-Fraud & Corruption Plan, which aims to introduce stronger anti-fraud processes across council tax, business rates, benefits, Right to Buy, social housing, supported accommodation and wider service areas.
+Financial and Reputational 4 3 12 The Council has a Shared Service Arrangement with Derby City Council which supports the delivery of the Council's Anti-Fraud & Corruption Plan, which aims to introduce stronger anti-fraud processes across council tax, business rates, benefits, Right to Buy, social housing, supported accommodation and wider service areas.
 The unit also delivers fraud awareness training across the Council.
 This agreement was extended for 2022-2023.
 Public agencies such as the DWP and HMRC increasingly share data with local authorities on a real-time basis.
 This allows compliance checks to take place to spot and eliminate the potential for fraud and error in a timely manner.
 Single Person Discount checks on Council Tax are also regularly undertaken.
-2 2 4 The Fraud Unit have an annual work programme which is considered and approved by the Audit Sub- Committee.
-Outcomes are also reported to the Audit Committee.
-No change in Q4 Head of Customer Services CR3 Procurement Services Limited resources to enable good quality advice and support for Services.
-The Council does not have its own procurement department Resource 3 3 9 • The Council is part of a Shared Service Arrangement with other Derbyshire Agencies and has access to a wider pool of resources for support and advice.
+No change in Q1 Head of Customer Services CR3 Procurement Services Limited resources to enable good quality advice and support for Services.
+The Council does not have its own procurement department Resource 3 3 9 The Council is part of a Shared Service Arrangement with other Derbyshire Agencies and has access to a wider pool of resources for support and advice.
 1 3 3 Continue to review the SLA with the Lead Partner.
-No change in Q4.
+No change in Q1.
 Interim owner - Head of Finance (Corporate Resources, Strategic Director)